envisioning/vocab/vocab/discount-factor.md

 ---
 category: CORE, MATH
+generality:
+- 0.82
+- 0.81
+- 0.8
+- 0.79
+- 0.78
+- 0.77
+- 0.76
 slug: discount-factor
 summary: Multiplicative factor used to reduce future values or rewards to their present value in decision-making processes, particularly in reinforcement learning.
 title: Discount Factor
 ---